 2. Taking casual too far

-While summer months allow for more casual dress, watch how far you take wardrobe adjustments.
+Summer months allow for more casual dress, but watch how far you take wardrobe adjustments ahead of video meetings.
 Men might want to reach for a t-shirt, but are better off opting for a polo instead.
 For women, a sleeveless blouse is acceptable, but a casual tank top is not.
-You still make visual impressions during every video meeting, so it’s important to convey a professional image and that you’re present and committed to work, not on vacation.
+You still make visual impressions during every video meeting, so it’s important to choose a style that conveys professionalism and that you’re present and committed to work, not on vacation.

 3. Skipping the final background check